actionanand/arblogz/src/components/ContactSection.md

 ## Contact Us

-If you have any questions or need assistance, please don't hesitate to reach out to us:
+<span data-translate="contact.description">If you have any questions or need assistance, please don't hesitate to reach out to us:</span>

 <div class="contact-social-section">
   <div class="social-icons">